Pasha-Akito/BP_Image_generator/README.md

 python train.py
 ```

-- Checkpoints, training loss logs, and debug image previews will be written to the output directory call training_debug.
+- debug image previews will be written to the output directory call training_debug.
 - Training defaults to **100 epochs**, but can be stopped early if loss plateaus.

 ---